-In 1984, President Reagan signed the Carl D. Perkins Vocational and Technical Education Act, requiring states to establish technical committees of business and labor leaders to shape school curricula and providing three-quarters of the funding for public-private education programs for high-tech industries.
-There was no pomp and circumstance; the signing didn’t even make Reagan’s daily diary.
-But it would prove to be one of the more consequential bills that passed through the Oval Office during his tenure.
+In 1984, President Reagan signed the Carl D. Perkins Vocational and Technical Education Act.
+The law required states to establish technical committees of business and labor leaders to shape school curricula and providing three-quarters of the funding for public-private education programs for high-tech industries.
+There was no pomp and circumstance— the signing didn’t even make Reagan’s daily diary—but it would prove to be one of the more consequential bills passed during his tenure.
 And it made a lot of people in corner offices very happy.

 “I was delighted that this bill finally passed,” W.E.
 Hardman, president of the National Tooling and Machining Association, told Education Week at a press conference a few weeks later.
 “This law puts control over vocational education where it belongs — in the hands of people with jobs.”
 Hardman’s implication?
 Democratic structures were ill-suited to such control.
-Market leaders were in a better position to determine the value of specific taught skills.
+Market leaders were in a better position to determine the value of specific taught skills in public schools.

 Not so much.
-Thirty-five years later, the legacy of Perkins is perhaps best encapsulated by the heavily trafficked BuzzFeed listicle “18 Cooking Fails That Are Soooo Bad They’re Actually Good,” which includes a picture of a bowl of dry spaghetti an incompetent home cook somehow managed to light on fire.
+Thirty-five years later, the legacy of Perkins is perhaps best encapsulated by, of all things, the heavily trafficked BuzzFeed listicle “18 Cooking Fails That Are Soooo Bad They’re Actually Good.”
+Typical is the picture of a bowl of dry spaghetti an incompetent home cook somehow managed to light on fire.
 The caption reads in part: “I tried to adult so hard and I failed.”

 Social realities grow from the soil of policy.
 In the 35 years since Perkins, the federal government has continued to invest heavily in career and technical education (CTE) programs shaped by private interests and divested from teaching young people the practical skills now collectively understood to constitute “adulting.”
 The oft-repeated accusations of generational incompetence levied at Americans under 40 might stick — more and more of today’s parents look outside the home for help with domestic tasks — but none of this is on account of laziness, just ignorance.